What is ImmuNet?

 This means that the data is still reported to ImmuNet but is not further disclosed once the opt-out form (‘refusal to permit’) has been submitted.
 If you do not wish to share your or your child’s vaccination record with providers in ImmuNet, you can fill out an Opt-Out form here to “opt-out” of ImmuNet.
 Opted out patients/clients’ ImmuNet information are not viewable to ImmuNet authorized users and not accessible through MyIR Mobile.

 Can I browse ImmuNet for records of children that are not in my care?

-No. Data is only to be used for the ongoing care of a current patient, and “browsing” for records of children not in your care is prohibited.
-Viewing of a new patient’s ImmuNet file is allowed only after a parent or guardian provides the necessary demographic information to access the record.
+No. Per the ImmuNet Confidentiality and User Agreement here, authorized users are required to use ImmuNet data for the ongoing care of a current patient, and “browsing” for records of children not in your care is prohibited.

 How is the accuracy of the data in ImmuNet validated?

-When data is submitted, ImmuNet has various 'edit checks' and de-duplication processes that are automatically executed to ensure the validity of the data.
-In some instances, it may be necessary to verify the information with the submitter.
+MDH is required to comply with the CDC Functional Standards, which helps states to ensure data quality in their immunization information systems like ImmuNet.
+Submitted data undergoes various automated checks and de-duplication to ensure the validity of the data.
+In some instances, it may be necessary to verify the information with the data submitter.
 Care should be taken that information is entered accurately and completely, which is why electronic data exchange is preferred over manual data entry.

 What if parents do not want their child's record in ImmuNet?